suvrotica/SuvroTuitionBlog/src/lib/posts/LoveLullaby.md

 <div class="poetry my-4">

 <p>Candle is not too hot to handle,<br>
-We shove it up our asses as guest room.<br>
+We shove it up our asses in the guest room.<br>
-Then we fan the flames of love,<br>
+Then we fan the flames of love lullaby,<br>
-And giggle as the shimmering shadows loom.</p>
+On shrooms as the shimmering shadows loom.</p>

 <p>We think rose is clever too,<br>
-Not in the silky drama of the petal.<br>
+Not in the silky drama of the dream petal.<br>
-The thorn can be used to easily kill,<br>
+The silly thorn can be used to easily kill,<br>
-The red is not always that fundamental.</p>
+The red is then not always *that* fundamental.</p>

 <p>Love's suspense might kill a man,<br>
 But a man who's long dead it can't.<br>
-Some cunt somewhere always there,<br>
+Some religious cunt is always there,<br>
-Who thinks fondly of someone who can't.</p>
+Who thinks fondly of someone who's *cant*.</p>

-<p>I am happily married with my hand,<br>
+<p>But I'm happily married with my hand,<br>
 Yes ma'am, thank you for asking.<br>
 It's erection at first friction, you see,<br>
 A north Calcutta fuck-face gasping.</p>

 <p>Jism or jizz trickles like ants in my pants,<br>
-The sperms too few to count.<br>
+The sperms far too few to count.<br>
-Thank God my dynasty of fucks dries in the crotch,<br>
+Thank-gawd my dynasty of fucks dries in the crotch,<br>
 Assimilated, too abhorrent by any account.</p>

 <p>One self-handfuck a week, or is it a month?<br>
 Even 4K, five dicks in cunts and asses aren't enough.<br>
 The plots of pornography or reality are the same and thin,<br>
-Only real true connections are the real stuff.</p>
+The mirage of true connections are the real stuff.</p>

 <p>But we men especially are born blind to inner beauty,<br>
-We dumb fucks look for the pretty.<br>
+We dumb fucks look for the surface pretty.<br>
-And by all that's holy in shit, pretty is always a cunt,<br>
+And by all that's holy in shit, pretty is always a bitch-cunt,<br>
 But ugly is not one hundred percent not shitty.</p>

-<p>So I skip cunts altogether now,<br>
+<p>So I skip cunts and penetration altogether now,<br>
 It's better to practice dying alone when you have to anyway.<br>
-I just want you to know who I am,<br>
+I just want you to know who I fucking really am,<br>
-So how's it hanging, toodles and anyway.</p>
+So how's it hanging man, toodles and have a good day.</p>

 <p>It's tonic and gin and it's never really a win,<br>
 The dingy broth of brooding in a Calcutta bar.<br>
 Yes, I want to but I can't sing my songs,<br>
-The piano is out of tune or I can't play.</p>
+The piano is out of tune or I can't play the guitar.</p>

-<p>The guitar is neglected too, like hurt feelings,<br>
+<p>The guitar is neglected really, like hurt feelings,<br>
 Secrets deep in the strummed chords coy.<br>
 Humming miseries suspect advancing age,<br>
 In a decrepit, hollow, shallow, joyless city of joy.</p>

 <p>Too many faces, too many masks,<br>
-The shape of people's hearts like a dildo.<br>
+The shape of people's hearts like dildo.<br>
-Shadows all far stranger than the hauntings in hell,<br>
+Shadows stranger than hauntings in hell,<br>
 Bamboozling city of pimps and hoe.</p>

 <p>I keep the pictures of the memories,<br>
-I can't give them back, they hurt too much.<br>
+I can't forget, they hurt too much.<br>
 Mixed with the tastes in the bitter Calcutta beer,<br>
 The general putrefaction in a bar lunch.</p>

 <p>A headache is what I have, is what I like,<br>
 A depression is what I really know is me.<br>
-I rut deep down, a broken man,<br>
+I'm a rut deep down, a broken bengali man,<br>
 Going mad, always been, and now,<br>
-Now it's splattered on the wall for all to fucking see.</p>
+Splattered on the wall for all to see.</p>

 </div>